 As Catholics, we should have regular recourse to

 in ‘time out of time.’
 I can’t say enough about the role of Sabbath-keeping, Liturgy, and holy leisure in the life of a Catholic artist. refreshment , critical, pivotal Essential and largely ignored. ( … Souls at Rest for more on this.)
 See

 To see yourself as a professional writer – whether or not you make money at it – is to place your creativity and passion within the helpful boundaries of discipline, time management and deadlines.
 This may feel like a cramping of your style, but these constraints can actually free you to accomplish much more.

-If you live and write in the greater Dallas area, why not join us at our next meeting, this Tuesday, December 6.Here are the details of time and place.
+If you live and write in the greater Dallas area, why not join us at our next meeting, this Tuesday, December 6

 If you want to make sure you never miss a meeting, contact Nancy Ward to get on the email list.
 You can also sign up to receive all blog posts by email.
 Just fill in the form in the right-hand sidebar.